Postnuptial agreements

 6. Have the agreement properly documented and signed with appropriate witnesses as required by law

-7. Review whether the agreement needs updating if circumstances change significantly
+7. People sometimes review whether an agreement needs updating if circumstances change significantly.

 How LawConnect can help

-Postnuptial agreements involve important decisions about your financial future and require careful legal consideration.
+Postnuptial agreements involve decisions about a person's financial future and are matters people often approach with careful legal consideration.
 Many people feel uncertain about whether an agreement is right for them, what protections are available, or how the process works.
 That's where LawConnect can help.

 LawConnect provides personalised legal information through our AI legal assistant.
-You can ask questions about postnuptial agreements, financial arrangements in marriage, or what happens if you need to set aside an agreement, and receive guidance tailored to your situation.
+People can ask questions about postnuptial agreements, financial arrangements in marriage, or what happens if a person needs to set aside an agreement, and receive general information relating to those topics.

 Our AI tool helps you understand general legal information and the range of options that may be available to you.
 However, only a licensed lawyer can provide legal advice specific to your individual circumstances and advise you on the right approach for your family situation.